mel088/hw03/README.md

 * 2 points - Uploaded Github Repo.
 * 1 point - Have your bot upvote any comment mentioning your favorite candidate.
 * 1 point - Have your bot upvote any submission mentioning your favorite candidate.
 * 0-1 points - Make your bot reply to highly upvoted comments before replying to lower upvoted comments. *I'm not sure if I got this to work.
-I tried sorting comments by their score.*
+I tried sorting comments by their score, but had trouble seeing if it was working or not since most of the comments are 1 point.*
 * 1 point - If your bot writes more than 500 comments, you get this extra credit.
 * 2 points - Have your bot post new submissions to the /r/csci040 subreddit.
 * 2 points - Use the textblob library to measure the sentiment of every comment/submission.